-The Company's industry peer group companies and AZZ will be ranked according to their performance at the end of the three-year period.
+The Company's industry peer group companies and AZZ's TSR will be ranked according to their performance at the end of the three-year performance period.
 AZZ's percentile ranking will be calculated as follows:

-Award recipients will not be entitled to receive any payment under the FY2024 PSUs unless AZZ's TSR performance ranks in the 25th percentile or higher as compared to its industry peer group for the relative performance cycle.
-Within these constraints, payments under the FY2024 PSUs will be determined as follows:
+Award recipients will not be entitled to receive any payment under the FY2025 PSUs unless AZZ's TSR performance ranks in the 25th percentile or higher as compared to its industry peer group for the relative performance period.
+Within these constraints, payments under the FY2025 PSUs will be determined as follows:

-TSR % Ranking Achieved(I) % of Target Award Payout
+TSR % Ranking Achieved % of Target Award Payout

 <25% 0%

 25% 50%

 50% 100%

 100% 200%

-(1) The percentage of target award payout earned under the FY2024 PSUs will be interpolated for performance percentiles that fall between the threshold and maximum percentages shown above.
+Note: The percentage of target award payout earned under the FY2025 PSUs will be interpolated for performance percentiles that fall between the threshold and maximum percentages shown above.

-The FY2024 PSU target awards that vest at the end of the three-year performance cycle with potential payouts ranging from 0% to 200%.
-Upon completion of the three-year performance cycle ending on February 28, 2026, the Compensation Committee will determine the amount of TSR performance achieved by the Company based on the Company's audited financial statements relative to its industry peer group for the same period.
+The FY2025 PSU target awards, which vest at the end of the three-year performance period ending February 28, 2027, have potential payouts ranging from 0% to 200% of the target awards, based on the Company's relative TSR ranking.
+Upon completion of the performance period, the Compensation Committee will assess the Company's TSR performance using its audited financial statements and compare it to the TSR of each of the Company's industry peer group companies over the same period.